Student Activities and Organizations | ACTC

 SASW sponsors programs and activities for ACTC and MSU-Ashland students pursuing degrees in sociology, social work, or criminal justice.

-The Student Government Association (SGA) is made up of students elected by the students to represent and serve the entire student body.
-SGA is an integral part of Student Activities in that they support many programs.
+The Student Government Association (SGA) is made up of students who represent and serve the entire student body.
+SGA is an integral part of Student Activities and fostering a student community.
+Anyone is welcome and encouraged to attend SGA meetings, where you can voice your opinions and plan help plan activities.